 Everyone’s a bit fed up of big business making money out of our personal data, profiles and preferences.
 Facebook ring a bell?

-To put you back in charge, we’re launching a community market research business starting here in Cumbria.
+To put you back in charge, we’ve launched a community market research business starting here in Cumbria.
 You'll decide which organisations use your data and how they pay for it.

-This fairer way to share personal and community information we call Data for Good.
-We think we’re quite unique, a world first even?
+This fairer way to share personal and community information which we call Data for Good.
+We’re quite unique, a world first even?

 Everyone can join in and it’s completely free.